 style.css – a theme’s stylesheet is where the CSS for a theme is held.
 Themes can have one or many stylesheets.
 CSS is pretty complicated, so for right now know that each little section of CSS is called a selector, and selectors control how whatever is inside them is displayed.

 rtl.css – If you are publishing in a language that reads right to left, this stylesheet will be used.

 Let’s look at an example and maybe this will start to make more sense.
 Remember single.php?
 It’s the file that displays your single post page.
 We’ll use a common single.php format, with the content on the left and sidebar on the right.

 single.php is going to start by doing a PHP call for header.php.
 Remember, the header.php has already called in all of your stylesheets and WordPress itself.

 <?php get_header(); ?>

 Each section of your page is styled using CSS selectors inside either <div> or <span> tags.
 Think of a <div> tag as a section of your page and a <span> tag as a portion of a section.
 Div tags (“divs”) can either be IDs (noted with a #) or classes (noted with a .).
 IDs are meant to be used once on a page, while classes are intended for items to used multiple times.
 Divs are opened with <div> and closed with </div>.
-The header.php file probably had several div tags to display your header image, menu bar, etc. In single.php the main content of your page is also enclosed in a div tag.
-Let’s call it “content”.
-When you include a div tag in your php file, WordPress will look in your stylesheet for the div tag name and display the results using the CSS assigned to that tag.
+The header.php file probably had several divs to display your header image, menu bar, etc. In single.php the main content area of your page is also enclosed in a div tag.
+Let’s call it “primary”.
+When you include a div or span tag in your php file, WordPress will look in your stylesheet for the div or span tag name and display the results using the CSS selectors assigned to that tag.
 Because we are calling a single post, the class of this primary div will be “content-area”.
 We’ll also tell the browser that this is the main content area.

-<?php if (have_posts()) : while (have_posts()) : the_post(); ?>
+<?php while (have_posts()) : the_post(); ?>

 <?php comments_template(); ?>